imike57/scriptify/README.md

 2. Open your project in Visual Studio Code.

-3. To create a new script file, open the command palette (Ctrl/Cmd + Shift + P) and search for "Scriptify: Create Script".
+3. To create a new script file, open the command palette (Ctrl/Cmd + Shift + P) and search for "[Scriptify]: Create Script".
 Enter a name for the script when prompted, and a new script file will be created in the ".scriptify" folder.

 4. To apply a script to the current selection, open the command palette (Ctrl/Cmd + Shift + P) and search for "Scriptify: Apply Script".
 Select a script from the displayed list, and the transformation defined in the script will be applied to the selected value.

-### Managing Scripts
+### Commands

-- **Global Scripts**: Global scripts are stored in a global folder location.
-To create a global script, use the `Scriptify: Create Global Script` command.
-Global scripts can be used across multiple workspaces.
-- **Workspace Scripts**: Workspace scripts are stored in the current workspace folder.
-To create a workspace script, use the `Scriptify: Create Script` command without the global option.
-Workspace scripts are specific to the current workspace.
+- `[Scriptify]: Create New Script`: Creates a new script in your workspace folder.
+- `[Scriptify]: Create New Global Script`: Creates a new script in your global folder.
+- `[Scriptify]: Apply Script`: Applies an existing script.
+- `[Scriptify]: Download Script from Examples`: Retrieves a list of scripts from the repository and installs them in your local or global folder.
+- `[Scriptify]: Switch Download Source for Scripts (Branch or Tag)`: Changes the download source for example scripts.
+Default: Your current extension version.
+- `[Scriptify]: Open the Configuration Panel`: Shortcut to open the configuration panel.
+- `[Scriptify]: Open the Global Folder`: Opens the global folder location in your file explorer.

 ## Configuration